Does Vector Quantization Fail in Spatio-Temporal Forecasting? Exploring a Differentiable Sparse Soft-Vector Quantization Approach: Related Work

+Here, we present a brief overview of vector quantization, the lineage of sparse coding techniques, and the latest developments in spatio-temporal forecasting models.

-Instead of using continuous latent, VQVAE~\cite{vqvae}, a seminal work, integrates vector quantization (VQ) in learning discrete latent representations, typically assigning each vector to the nearest code in a codebook.
+\textit{Vector Quantization and Sparse Coding.}\quad Instead of using continuous latent, VQ-VAE~\cite{vqvae}, a seminal work, incorporates vector quantization to learn discrete latent representations, typically assigning each vector to the nearest code in a codebook.
 Subsequent enhancements include Residual VQ~\cite{residualvq}, which quantizes the residuals recursively, and Multi-headed VQ~\cite{multiheadvq}, which adopts multiple heads for each vector.
-While effective, these methods often rely on a relatively small number of codes for representing continuous vectors.
-Addressing this, SCVAE~\cite{scvae} employs sparse coding, allowing vectors to be represented through sparse linear combinations of multiple codes and achieving end-to-end training via the Learnable Iterative Shrinkage Thresholding Algorithm (LISTA)~\cite{lista}.
-However, a significant drawback of the sparse coding method using LISTA (dubbed SVQ-raw here) is its high computational complexity, which scales quadratically with codebook size.
+While these methods are effective, they often rely on a relatively small number of codes to represent the original vectors.
+To address this, SCVAE~\cite{scvae} employs sparse coding, allowing vectors to be represented through sparse linear combinations of multiple codes, and achieves end-to-end training via the Learnable Iterative Shrinkage Thresholding Algorithm (LISTA)~\cite{lista}.
+However, a significant drawback of the sparse coding method using LISTA (referred to as SVQ-raw here) is its high computational complexity, which scales quadratically with codebook size.

-Our work is closely related to a simultaneous research work~\cite{Tschannen2023GIVTGI}, which employs an infinite cookbook with a linear layer for continuous vector quantization applied in image generation.
-Despite the similarity, our approach is largely inspired by sparse regression, which is clearly evidenced by our analysis.
-In particular, we provide a better theoretical foundation and address the challenges arising from spatio-temporal forecasting well.
+Building on these insights and limitations, our work proposes a soft-VQ method applicable to spatio-temporal forecasting tasks.
+Although it is closely related to a simultaneous research work~\cite{Tschannen2023GIVTGI}, which employs an infinite cookbook with a linear layer for continuous vector quantization applied in image generation, our approach is largely inspired by sparse regression, as clearly evidenced by our analysis.
+Specifically, our work focuses on the challenges arising from spatio-temporal forecasting, providing a strong theoretical foundation and effectively addressing the challenges.

+\textit{Spatio-Temporal Forecasting Models.}\quad Recent advancements in spatio-temporal forecasting have highlighted a shift from recurrent to non-recurrent frameworks.
+Despite the forecasting capabilities of models like ConvLSTM~\cite{convlstm}, PredRNN~\cite{predrnn}, and PredRNNV2\cite{predrnnv2}, this shift is largely due to the high computational demands of sequential processing in recurrent models.
+Non-recurrent models, such as MMVP~\cite{mmvp} and the SimVP family~\cite{SimVP,simvpv2}, have become benchmarks in video prediction by decoupling spatial and temporal learning through an efficient encoder-translator-decoder structure.
+This transition is further enhanced by innovative features like visual attention in TAU~\cite{tau} and MetaFormers in OpenSTL~\cite{openstl}, showcasing the continuous improvements towards more effective forecasting solutions.
+Our proposed method is designed for seamless integration as a plugin with the majority of these spatio-temporal forecasting models.